An Ultimate Guide For Child Disability Tax Credits in Canada

 Form T2201: Disability Tax Credit Certificate

 In order to apply for the DTC, Form T2201 must be submitted to the CRA for review.
 You can easily find the form on the CRA website.
-For a guide on understanding the T2201 Disability Tax Credit for, read our guide.
+For a guide on understanding the T2201 Disability Tax Credit, read our guide.

 The form includes a self-assessment questionnaire to help you understand whether or not your child and therefore your family would be eligible for the tax credit.
 If the self-assessment leads you to believe that you would be eligible, continue filling out the form.